The Unreasonable Effectiveness of Discrete-Time Gaussian Process Mixtures for Robot Policy Learning: Experimental Evaluation

 \subsection{Unimodal Task-Parameterized Policy Learning}

-\para{Tasks: } We evaluate the few-shot policy learning capabilities of discrete-time Gaussian processes using two sets of RLBench tasks.
+\para{Tasks: } We evaluate the few-shot policy learning capabilities of discrete-time Gaussian processes (DiGaP) using two sets of RLBench tasks.
 The first set comprises \textit{mildly constrained tasks}~\cite{vonhartz2024art}, such as \texttt{OpenDrawer} and \texttt{PlaceCups}.
-While some of these tasks are challenging due to long horizons or precision requirements, they can all be solved by learning a sparse set of key poses~\cite{goyal2023rvt}, as they involve straight or unconstrained motions between object contacts.
+While some of these tasks have long horizons or require precise grasps, they can all be solved by learning a sparse set of key poses~\cite{goyal2023rvt}, as they involve straight or unconstrained motions between object contacts.
 We therefore add a second set of \textit{highly constrained tasks}.
 These include articulated object interactions (\texttt{OpenMicrowave}, \texttt{ToiletSeatUp}, \texttt{TurnTap}), densely constrained motion paths (\texttt{WipeDesk}), and dynamic tasks imposing constraints on the velocity profile (\texttt{ScoopWithSpatula}).
 All tasks are shown in \figref{fig:uni_tasks}.

-\para{Baselines:} In line with prior work~\cite{vonhartz2024art}, we compare our discrete-time Gaussian Processes against a set of deep learning methods.
+\para{Baselines:} In line with prior work~\cite{vonhartz2024art}, we compare our DiGaP against a set of deep learning methods.
 These include the Diffusion Policy and an LSTM trained on 100 demonstrations.
 We further compare against Auto-regressive Policy (ARP)~\cite{zhang2024arp}, the current incumbent transformer-based policy architecture.
 Note that ARP only predicts a next keypose for the end-effector, not a dense trajectory.
 Instead, it leverages the RRT-Connect planner~\cite{kuffner2000rrtc} with access to ground-truth collision information.
 We further compare it against TAPAS-GMM~\cite{vonhartz2024art}, a state-of-the-art few-shot learning method, trained on five demonstrations.
 To disentangle policy learning and representation learning, all methods receive ground-truth object pose observations.
 We evaluate learning from RGB-D observations in \secref{sec:exp_real}.
 ARP \emph{additionally} relies on four RGB-D cameras for 3D scene reconstruction.

 \para{Metrics: } We report task success rates over 200 evaluation episodes (\tabref{tab:success_rates_uni}) and quantify trajectory smoothness using the total positional acceleration of the end-effector (\tabref{tab:ee_acc_uni}).
 We also measured the rotational acceleration, as well as jerk, which show analogous results and are omitted for brevity.